Symmetrization Weighted Binary Cross-Entropy: Modeling Perceptual Asymmetry for Human-Consistent Neural Edge Detection: Related Works

 \subsection{Models}

-The development of ED models can be broadly categorized into heuristic methods, statistical learning schemes, and deep learning approaches.
+The development of ED models can be broadly divided into heuristic methods, statistical learning schemes, and deep learning approaches.

-Early heuristic methods relied on hand-crafted criteria such as image intensity gradients.
-Classical approaches like the Sobel operator \cite{K1983On} and the Canny detector \cite{C1986A} remain foundational due to their simplicity and efficiency.
-However, their non-adjustability makes them less adaptable across diverse datasets.
+Early heuristic methods relied on manually defined criteria such as image intensity gradients.
+Classical detectors like Sobel \cite{K1983On} and Canny \cite{C1986A} remain foundational for their simplicity and efficiency, though their limited adaptability hinders performance across diverse scenes.

-Statistical learning approaches viewed ED as a classification problem, using features such as Chernoff information \cite{KY2003Statistical}, local histograms \cite{AM2011Contour}, texture cues \cite{MF2004Learning}, and sketch tokens \cite{LZ2013Sketch}.
-These features were then fed into classifiers such as structured forests \cite{DZ2015Fast}, nearest-neighbor models \cite{GL2014N}, or logistic regression \cite{R2008Multi}.
-While these approaches improved the research, their dependence on manual feature engineering hindered scalability.
+Statistical learning methods treated ED as a supervised classification problem using features such as Chernoff information \cite{KY2003Statistical}, local histograms \cite{AM2011Contour}, texture cues \cite{MF2004Learning}, and sketch tokens \cite{LZ2013Sketch}.
+These features were then combined with classifiers including structured forests \cite{DZ2015Fast}, nearest-neighbor models \cite{GL2014N}, or logistic regression \cite{R2008Multi}.
+Although these methods improved edge delineation, their heavy reliance on handcrafted features limited scalability and generalization.